Holly Mai-kin Kaplan

 李美娟

-Holly M. Kaplan is a second-generation Chinese-American filmmaker born and raised in New York City.
-Driven by ties to her mixed Cantonese heritage, her work explores narratives focused on diversity, the Asian diaspora, and femme perspectives.
+Holly M. Kaplan is a 2nd-gen Chinese-American filmmaker born and raised in New York City.
+Driven by ties to her mixed Cantonese heritage, Holly directs and writes films that highlight the Asian diaspora and underrepresented perspectives.
+Her work has appeared on the Shiny Awards Creator List and has screened at over 50 film festivals worldwide.

-Holly has served as a Co-Executive Producer/Director's Assistant on PRETTY LITTLE LIARS: ORIGINAL SIN (HBO/Max) and was a former apprentice to the late Independent Producer/Director Ben Barenholtz.
-She received her BA in Film & Media Arts from American University and completed a filmmaking program at (FAMU) Academy of Performing Arts in Prague; she is also an alumnus of LaGuardia Arts High School.
+Holly served as a Co-Executive Producer/Director's Assistant on PRETTY LITTLE LIARS: ORIGINAL SIN (HBO Max) and was an apprentice to the late independent Producer/Director Ben Barenholtz (REQUIEM FOR A DREAM, BARTON FINK).
+She earned her BA in Film & Media Arts from American University and attended FAMU International Prague; she is also an alumna of LaGuardia Arts High School.

 PRESS